DOV-Vlaanderen/pydov/docs/select_datasets.rst

     * MethodeXyz (Method of geolocation) - Method and quality assessment of geolocation of the borehole.

 Subtypes
-    * Boormethode (Method) (default) - Method used to create the borehole, per depth interval.
+    * BoorMethode (Method) (default) - Method used to create the borehole, per depth interval.
     * Kleur (Colour) - Colour of the soil retrieved from the borehole, per depth interval.

 Search class